ihhub/penguinV/README.md

 - compactness
 - multithreading support for individual functions (please refer to [multithreading support](#multithreading-support) section)
 - exception-based code
-- optional GPU (CUDA) and SIMD (SSE, AVX, NEON) support
+- optional GPU (CUDA, OpenCL) and SIMD (SSE, AVX, NEON) support
 - cross-platform
 - functions can perform processing on separate image parts (no need to make a copy of image for area on what you want to do something, just set area parameters)
 - user-defined image types support (you can create your own image types and image functions [See API description, ImageTemplate class])

 At the current stage of development library does not have some features but we are intending to introduce them very soon:
-- better support of CUDA
+- better support of CUDA and OpenCL
 - more basic functions and their implementations by SSE, AVX, NEON
 - color space conversions